salvatoreallegra/smartshare/README.md

 ## Running/Testing the Client Application

 In order to test and run your application, it is recommended to run commands programatically.
-Inside of `client/Main.java`, the commands that you want to run go as arguments to the `CommandLine.run` method.
+Examples of this are inside of `client/Main.java`.
+The commands that you want to run are provided as arguments to the `CommandLine.run` method.
 Each space-separate part of the command that would usually be passed via the command-line should be passed as **separate** strings.

 Examples: